 Occasionally chronic pain becomes a disease in itself.
 In chronic pain, pain signals travels from the painful area up the spinal cord and the brain as in acute pain.
 However, there are multiple factors amplifying this pain.
 For these reasons, many patients develop allodynia (experience of pain from stimuli that isn’t normally painful) and hyperalgesia (experience of an enhanced sensitivity to pain).

 Generally, we believe that chronic or persistent pain is pain lasting for 6 months or longer that does not respond to traditional medical or surgical treatment.
 Some even believe it to be just 3 months.
 Please remember, chronic pain may be there and you may still have acute episodes in the same region or acute pain that is unrelated to your chronic pain.

-Please submit a question and our experts will answer it within 24 hours.
+Submit a question and one of our experts will answer it within 24 hours.